schmittjoaopedro/java-word-template-filler/README.md

-# A Java-based application used to fill word (docx) files.
+# A Java-based application used to fill Word (docx) files.

 ## Introduction

 Companies are every time demanding more automation tools for documents generation, these tools are used to speed up contracts generation and client product/formulary documents.
 To support this necessity, tools like Word have been widely used to create these documents and have been integrated with different technologies that fill data in template files.
-In this context, the Java programming language combined with the library DOCX4J allow, by programming, generate word documents files filled with data from XML files.
-However, besides the extensive documentation of the library and community, this article proposes to offer a very simple guide (step-by-step) to generate word document files using the Java library DOCX4J.
+In this context, the Java programming language combined with the library DOCX4J allow, by programming, generate Word documents files filled with data from XML files.
+However, besides the extensive documentation of the library and community, this article proposes to offer a very simple guide (step-by-step) to generate Word document files using the Java library DOCX4J.
 This necessity is due to the lack of simple and informal guides available on the internet.

-## Guide to generate word files with Java
+## Guide to generate Word files with Java

-The WORD document files generation is based on XML source files.
-In this example, the XML used applied to the word document template is presented below:
+The Word document files generation is based on XML source files.
+In this example, the XML structure applied to the Word document template is presented below:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>